Frequently Asked Questions

 For admission to the Indonesian universities, students would be required to have their Cambridge qualification certified as equivalent to the local standard by the Secondary Education Department of the Ministry of Education and Culture – a process which JNY being SPK status easily fulfills.
 Thereafter, they may still be required to sit for the various Universities entrance examinations.

-- 5.Does my child need to sit for the National Examinations (Ujian Nasional) for SMP and SMA?
+- 5.Does my child need to sit for the National Examinations (Ujian Nasional) for SD, SMP and SMA?

 - 6.Is my child required to take Mandarin Chinese classes all through to JC2 year?